pwrbob/hashcat/docs/hashcat-generic-attack-mode-development-guide.md

 int thread_next (generic_global_ctx_t *global_ctx, generic_thread_ctx_t *thread_ctx, const u8 **out_buf)
 ```

-This function is called whenever Hashcat needs the next password candidate.
+This function is called whenever hashcat needs the next password candidate.
 You must set the output buffer pointer and return the length of the candidate.
 The two custom data types are simple structures holding only basic primitives.

 ### Full Function Set